 Figure 2.
 Schematic representation of evolution of the etching pattern. a) Etching of separate island patterns in the shape of parallelogram. b) Etching of the first basic pattern that presents union of two symmetrical parallelograms.

 Here, we present the etching technique to reduce the distance between fabricated prismoids.
 We analysed two different patterns consisting of parallelograms in the masking layer, as shown in Figures 3-5.
 Patterns are islands of silicon dioxide.
 The first pattern presents union of two symmetrical parallelograms with the sides along predetermined crystallographic directions <n10> (2<n<8) and <100>, as shown in Figures 2b, 3, and 4.
 The second pattern is designed as an extended version of the first one, and it presents a basic pattern for a matrix of obstacles, as shown in Figure 5.
-The main idea behind the designed patterns is based on the results of our previous work [26], where we explored etching of square apertures with the sides along <n10> crystallographic directions.
+The main idea behind the designed patterns is based on the results of our previous work [17], where we explored etching of square apertures with the sides along <n10> crystallographic directions.
 In cases n>1, the initial right concave corners turned into three new concave corners during etching.
-One of the angles is formed by <n10> and <100> crystallographic directions (angles F,G in Figure 2b) and the value of the obtuse angle in the masking layer is 180+αn10, Table 2.
-Sidewalls of the obtuse angle are also defined by planes of the {n11} and {100} families as in the case of the etched island in [28].
+One of the angles is formed by <n10> and <100> crystallographic directions (angles F,G in Figure 2b) and the value of the concave angle in the masking layer is 180+αn10, Table 2.
+Sidewalls of the concave angle are also defined by planes of the {n11} and {100} families as in the case of the etched island in [20].
 The initial angle E, formed by two symmetrical <n10> crystallographic directions, as shown in Figure 2b, turned into two new concave corners (angles G, F) during etching, as shown in Figures 3-5.
 Sidewalls of new concave corners are defined by two planes from {n11} family and one shared plane of {100} family.